1983 French Grand Prix: Qualifying

 On home soil, Renault dominated the French Grand Prix.
 Alain Prost took pole position 2.3 seconds faster than second placed teammate Eddie Cheever.
-On the fast Circuit Paul Ricard with its 1.8 km long Mistral Straight, turbo engines had a large advantage.
+It would be Cheever's best ever qualifying position in Formula One.
+On the fast Circuit Paul Ricard with its 1.8 km long Mistral Straight, the turbo engines with their greater power had a large advantage.
 The fastest normally-aspirated car was the 12th placed McLaren-Ford of Long Beach runner up Niki Lauda, qualifying some 4.3 seconds slower than pole-sitter Prost.
-After occupying the front row of the grid at Long Beach, Ferrari had difficulty with René Arnoux qualifying 4th and Tambay qualifying 11th.
+After occupying the front row of the grid at Long Beach, Ferrari had difficulty with René Arnoux qualifying 4th and Tambay faring worse, only qualifying 11th.